Sapphire-Snail/Democrify/README.md

 Please visit our [wiki](https://github.com/Sapphire-Snail/Democrify/wiki) for further information on the project and its development.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](https://github.com/Sapphire-Snail/Democrify/blob/master/LICENSE) for more details.
+Democrify has no affiliation with Spotify.